 Alissa Koval-Dhaliwal, Ph.D. (she/her)

 Dr. Koval-Dhaliwal earned her Bachelor's degree at Oberlin College in Ohio, where she majored in Psychology and in Women's Studies.
-She completed her Ph.D. in Counseling Psychology at the State University of New York at Buffalo, and is licensed as a psychologist in the state of New York.
-Her professional interests include culturally responsive therapy, racial and ethnic identity development, adoption-related issues, body image and eating struggles, supporting student with disabilities, LGBTQ concerns, self-esteem, social justice advocacy, survivors of sexual abuse/assault, and women's issues.
+She completed her Ph.D. in Counseling Psychology at the State University of New York at Buffalo.
+Her professional interests include racial and ethnic identity development, LGBTQ concerns, the adoption triad, body image and eating struggles, learning disabilities, self-esteem, survivors of sexual abuse/assault, and women's issues.
 She draws upon multiple theories and techniques to assist her clients, including Eye Movement Desensitization and Reprocessing (EMDR).

 Ms. Morisset completed her Bachelor’s degree at New Jersey City University with a major in Psychology and minor in Criminal Justice.
 She earned her Master’s degree in Clinical Social Work at Fordham University, Graduate School of Social Service.
 Her professional interests includes anxiety, diversity issues, children and families, life transitions, family conflict, intergenerational trauma, self-esteem, and spirituality.
 She uses multiple evidence based approaches to support her clients through difficult times of their lives.